 Install Git

-Install Git on macOS, Linux, and Windows.
-Configure your name and email so commits are attributed correctly.
-Verify the install in one command.
+Install Git on macOS, Linux, and Windows, set your name and email so commits get attributed to you, and confirm it all worked in one command.

 macOS

-The simplest path is via Homebrew. macOS also ships with a git shim that prompts you to install Xcode Command Line Tools — that works too, but the brew version updates faster.
+Easiest path is Homebrew. macOS also ships a git shim that nags you to install the Xcode Command Line Tools, and that works fine, but the brew build updates faster.

 # install git via homebrew